The Bellingham Herald

 The Bellingham Herald is a daily newspaper published in Bellingham, Washington, in the United States.
 It was founded on March 10, 1890, as The Fairhaven Herald and changed its name after Bellingham was incorporated as a city in 1903.
-The Bellingham Herald is the largest newspaper in Whatcom County, with a weekday circulation of over 8,700.
+The Bellingham Herald is the largest newspaper in Whatcom County, with a weekday circulation of over 10,957.
 It employs around 60 people.
 It is owned by The McClatchy Company.

 History

 The Fairhaven Herald published its first edition on March 10, 1890, and was originally based in Fairhaven.
 The tri-weekly newspaper was one of several established in the Bellingham area in the late 19th century.
 The first editor, William "Lightfoot" Visscher, worked for the paper for 18 months before falling out with Nelson Bennet, the landowner.
 Visscher was fired in April 1891 and returned to his previous occupation in Tacoma.
 In 1900 the newspaper purchased the first linotype on the West Coast.
 In 1903, owner Sidney Albert Perkins merged the newspaper with a competitor and renamed it The Bellingham Herald.

 The Herald fended off competition from the Puget Sound American, which had been established in 1904 by Seattle Times publisher Joseph Blethen.
 The American had merged with another existing daily, the Reveille, but was unable to overtake The Herald in circulation.
 The Reveille was acquired by The Herald in 1927.

 The newspaper moved its offices to the newly-constructed Herald Building in 1926.
 Federated Publications bought The Herald from Sam Perkins in 1967 and merged with the Gannett Corporation in 1971.
 The Herald switched to morning delivery in May 1997 and launched its website on February 15, 2000.
 Knight-Ridder acquired The Bellingham Herald in 2005.
 Knight-Ridder was acquired by McClatchy in 2006, putting The Herald under their ownership.

+On February 13, 2020, The McClatchy Company and 54 affiliated companies filed for Chapter 11 bankruptcy protection in the United States District Court for the Southern District of New York.
+The company cited pension obligations and excessive debt as the primary reasons for the filing.